Skip to content

 Employee benefit solutions mean non-monetary compensation that employers offer to employees with their standard salary through service providers, like PEO and PPO.
 The employee benefits include financial security, health insurance, and life insurance.

 A PEO uses its group purchasing power to provide access to premium employee benefits, such as health insurance, dental, vision, and retirement plans.
-This access allows companies, particularly small businesses, to offer better benefit packages that they are unable to secure on their own.
-PPOs function as a health plan option within those benefits to offer members discounted healthcare services, which include emergency care, hospital stays, specialist consultations, and lab tests, through a network of preferred providers.
+This allows smaller companies to offer benefit packages they could not secure on their own.
+PPOs function as a health plan option within those benefits to offer members discounted healthcare services - emergency care, hospital stays, specialist consultations, and lab tests - through a network of preferred providers.

 Outsourcing HR functions